ethercrab-rs/ethercrab/tests/README.md

 ## Capturing replays

-Captures should be run in debug mode to make sure everything has time to breath.
+Captures should be run in debug mode to make sure everything has time to breathe.
 If this is not done, the replays can fail in weird and confusing ways.

 On remote machine from project root e.g.